JackieLi565/me/src/md/buffered-vs-unbuffered-channels.md

 ch := make(chan string, CAPACITY) // e.g. 1, 2, or 3
 ```

+Again I like to view buffered channels as :

+- Asynchronous communication between routines
+- Allows the channel to store some data
+- Send operations are not blocked if there is no receiver on the other end (as long as the channel is not full)

 Allowing the previous program to execute with no issues.

 ```go